 - (a) (1) Applicability.
 This part applies to consumer credit extended by a creditor to a covered borrower, as those terms are defined in this part.
 Nothing in this part applies to a credit transaction or account relating to a consumer who is not a covered borrower at the time he or she becomes obligated on a credit transaction or establishes an account for credit.
-Nothing in this part applies to a credit transaction or account relating to a consumer (which otherwise would be consumer credit) when the consumer no longer is a covered borrower. - (2) Examples-
+Nothing in this part applies to a credit transaction or account relating to a consumer credit transaction or when the consumer no longer is a covered borrower. - (2) Examples-